nasa/openmct-tutorial/README.md

 }
 ```

 The telemetry adapter above defines two functions.
-The first of these, `supportsRequest`, is necesssary to indicate that this telemetry adapter supports requesting telemetry from a telemetry store.
+The first of these, `supportsRequest`, is necessary to indicate that this telemetry adapter supports requesting telemetry from a telemetry store.
 The `request` function will retrieve telemetry data and return it to the Open MCT application for display.

 Our request function also accepts some options.
 Here we support the specification of a start and end date.